maldoinc/wireup/docs/pages/getting_started.md

     There will be little `+` icons in code fragments.
 You can click on those for more detailed information as to what is happening in that particular line.

-### 1. Define Injectables
+### 1. Define Dependencies

-The container uses types and annotations to define injectables and discover dependencies between them.
-This results in self-contained injectable declarations without having to create factories for every injectable.
+The container uses types and annotations to define dependencies and discover relationships between them.
+This results in self-contained definitions without having to create factories for every dependency.

 #### 🐍 `KeyValueStore`